Nikos Karvelas: 2000–present

 In 2000, Karvelas from London shared his new hits with his fans in the album Ola Ine Endaxi (Everything Is Alright).
 However, he started to prepare his new musical Mala, dealing with the story of Mala Zimetbaum, a Jewish girl who tried to escape from Auschwitz in 1944.

 In January 2002, Mala’s premiere in "Pallas" theater took place, with Vissi playing the lead role.
 The musical was a great success and it was sold-out every night.
 After Mala, Karvelas released an album titled, Party Gia Spasmenes Kardies (Party for Broken Hearts).
 Boom Boom Boom was the first single of the album, a memorial duet with Vissi.
 His next album was Robot, released by Nitro Music.
 In 2004, he released a single dedicated to the Greek football champion team in Euro 2004.

 The title was Imaste Nikites (We Are Winners).
 Some of the football players participated in the song's music video.
 In 2006, he released the album Thriller and in 2007 the single Pios Fovate ton Passari (Who's Afraid of Passaris).
 In late 2007, he released the album Trakter.
 In February 2009, Karvelas released his 19th studio album titled Adio Heimona.
 In a radio interview prior to the album's release, good friend Natalia Germanou, described the album as featuring a variety of styles, and classified it as "the return of good old Karvelas."
 In December 2009, it was announced that Karvelas would become the head judge on the Greek talent show "Greek Idol" to be aired on Alpha TV in 2010, but he eventually withdrew from the project before it started airing.

+As of 2024, Karvela’s collaboration with Anna Vissi, spans over 4-decades and remains as one of the most lucrative in Greek history, having achieved multi-million record sales (in the range of 15 and 20 million).